shafiekdavids/node-challenge-london-mini-guide/README.md

 ### server level 300

-- now make your city dynamic.
+Now make your city dynamic.
+You should be able to return data based on any city that is passed to the server.

-- routes will change:
+Routes will change:

 |       route       |              result               |
 | :---------------: | :-------------------------------: |